 From World War II until 1990, U.S. foreign policy was framed as an East-West conflict.
-Everything was viewed through that lens.
-Foreign policy toward the region was driven by the need to contain communism and keep Mexico and Latin America far away from the Soviet Union's orbit of influence.
-A stable and anti-communist Mexico was a key U.S. geopolitical goal.
-During the 71 years of the PRI reign, there was a tacit agreement to ignore corruption, human rights violations and vote fraud because it was believed that a stable Mexico on the southern border was a more important goal.
-U.S.-Mexico relations have evolved and grown more mature since the days of the Cold War.
-While there is still concern about preserving internal stability, the end of the proxy wars in Central America shifted the policy focus and broadened the role of ambassadors.
-As Mexico began a path of free-market economic reforms and of opening up to the world economically, first by joining the General Agreement on Tariffs and Trade (GATT), and then by negotiating NAFTA, and as Mexico became more democratic with less centralized political power, U.S. ambassadors no longer limited their dialogue to the executive branch.
+Everything was viewed through that Cold War lens.
+Foreign policy toward the region was driven by the need to contain communism and keep Mexico and Latin America far away from the Soviet Union's sphere of influence.
+A stable and anti-communist Mexico was the paramount U.S. geopolitical goal.
+During the 71 years of the PRI's reign, there had been a tacit agreement to ignore government corruption, human rights violations, and vote fraud.
+A stable Mexico on the southern border was more important than a fully democratic Mexico.
+U.S.-Mexico relations have evolved and grown more mature since those days.
+While concern to preserve internal stability remains strong, the end of the proxy wars in Central America shifted the policy focus and broadened the role of ambassadors.

+As Mexico became more open adopting free-market economic reforms and became more democratic with less centralized political power, U.S. ambassadors widened their reach in Mexican society.
 They became increasingly engaged with opposition figures, civil society, the business community, and the media.
-Respect for human rights, fair elections and the rule of law moved to the forefront of the U.S. foreign policy agenda.
-In the 1990s, far from lamenting the end of the PRI, an era that once served U.S. geopolitical interests in the region well, ambassadors encouraged Mexico to allow political participation, open up its political system and warned governments against the use of force to suppress opposition forces.
+Respect for human rights, fair elections, and the rule of law moved to the forefront of the U.S. foreign policy agenda.
+In the 1990s, far from lamenting the end of the PRI, an era that once served U.S. geopolitical interests in the region well, ambassadors encouraged Mexican actors to broaden political participation, open up the political system, and warned governments against the use of force to suppress dissent.